 - Scientifically Proven

-PAF incorporates all the instructional practices supported by the latest research and recommended by the International Dyslexia Association.
+PAF incorporates all the instructional practices supported by the latest research and is recommended by the International Dyslexia Association.

 - Teacher Friendly